-Extensions/Variances: Any variance or extensions must be requested via a Project Agreement Amendment, Extension Request, or project resubmission (see section 2.3D).
+Extensions/Variances: Any variance or extensions must be requested via a Project Agreement Amendment, Extension Request, or project resubmission.
 All formal requests will be reviewed by MOSTF staff and approved by the Board of Trustees.
 Project dates may be subject to alteration by MOSTF due to fund availability.